Stirling-Tools/Stirling-Tools.github.io/docs/API.md

 Stirling PDF exposes a simple API for easy integration with external scripts.
 You can access the API documentation in two ways:

-1. Local Swagger UI at `/swagger-ui/index.html` on your Stirling-PDF instance
+1. Local Swagger UI at `/swagger-ui/index.html` on your Stirling PDF instance
 2. Online [Swagger Documentation](https://app.swaggerhub.com/apis-docs/Frooodle/Stirling-PDF/)

 You can also access the documentation through the settings menu (gear icon in the top-right corner).